 The death of a pet who has been a faithful companion leaves a hole in your heart.

-After the death of a pet, interrupted habits of daily walks and companionship suddenly become a constant reminder of your friend’s absence.
-There is grief and pain from this loss that needs healing.
+After your pet's death, interrupted habits of daily walks and companionship suddenly become a constant reminder of your friend’s absence.
+There is grief and pain from this loss that need healing.

 The steps to recover from pet grief are much the same as when a human loved one dies.
-One of the unique difficulties is the people around you may minimize the significance of your loss.
-Another complication may be conflicted feelings you have about your role as a caregiver and the decision to put your pet down.
+One of the unique difficulties is the people around you may minimize the significance of your pet loss.
+Another complication may be conflicted feelings you have about your role as a caregiver and the decision to euthanize your pet.

 You may experience the same symptoms of grief as you would if a family member died.
 Tears, lack of energy or motivation, anger, guilt, sadness may be all part of the grieving process for you.

-Here are some ideas of how to deal with grief from the death of a pet:
+Here are some ideas of how to deal with pet loss grief:

 2. Talk with a pet-loving friend about your loss.
 Share with your friend the things you miss about your pet as well as any regrets you have.

-3. Make a pillow cover with a picture of your pet to put on the couch or bed.
+3. Make a pillow cover or quilt with pictures of your pet to put on the couch or bed.

 4. Create a memorial garden in honor of your pet.
 (If you live in an apartment you could use a planter.)